 - bleeding or discharge

-- making a hole in your womb with possible damage to a nearby structure
+- A small hole in your womb made by one of the instruments, with possible damage to a nearby structure

 - bleeding during the operation